alimogh/SmoothClicker/README.md

 ***
 ## How to use the service ?

-_You can simply use the app iteself, or use the embedded Android Service to reach :_
+_You can simply use the app itself, or use the embedded Android Service to reach :_

 First, create the good intent:<br/>
 `Intent intentServiceSmoothClicker = new Intent("com.pylapp.smoothclicker.clicker.ServiceClicker.START");`